The Task Force on Climate-Related Financial Disclosures (TCFD)

 The Future of ESG Disclosure: Summation of the ISSB and the TCFD Framework

-Ultimately, the TCFD framework is valuable for organizations committed to managing climate-related risks and opportunities.
-By adopting the TCFD framework, organizations can improve their transparency and accountability, manage risks, and build a more sustainable future.
-The TCFD framework is becoming increasingly adopted by organizations worldwide, and it is expected to play a significant role in the fight against climate change.
+Ultimately, the TCFD framework is valuable for organisations committed to managing climate-related risks and opportunities.
+By adopting the TCFD framework, organisations can improve their transparency and accountability, manage risks, and build a more sustainable future.
+The TCFD framework is becoming increasingly adopted by organisations worldwide, and it is expected to play a significant role in the fight against climate change.

 Although the work of the ISSB is still in its early phases, it has the potential to significantly contribute to the battle against climate change and other ESG concerns.
 In the near future, TCFD reporters should expect to be reporting under the ISSB standards.